-In connection with the change in the method of determining the interest rate for the Reoffered Bonds, certain legal matters will be passed upon by Nixon Peabody LLP, New York, New York, Bond Counsel.
-Certain legal matters will be passed upon for the University by its Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York Certain legal matters will be passed upon for the Remarketing Agent by its Counsel, Hawkins Delafield & Wood LLP, New York, New York Certain legal matters will be passed upon for the Remarketing Agent by its Counsel, Hawkins Delafield & Wood LLP, New York, New York The Authority expects to deliver the Series 2002A2 Bonds in definitive form in New York, New York on their date of reoffering, on or about April 7, 2008.
-The Authority expects to deliver the Series 2005A Bonds in definitive form in New York, New York on their date of reoffering, on or about April 3, 2008.
+The Series 2008A Bonds are offered when, as, and if issued and received by the Underwriter.
+The offer of the Series 2008A Bonds may be subject to prior sale, or withdrawn or modified at any time without notice.
+The offer is subject to the approval of legality by Nixon Peabody LLP, New York, New York, Bond Counsel, and to certain other conditions.
+Certain legal matters will be passed upon for the University by its counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Hawkins Delafield & Wood LLP, New York, New York.
+The Authority expects to deliver the Series 2008A Bonds in definitive form in New York, New York, on or about January 31, 2008.